bspeice/speice.io/_posts/2018-06-25-dateutil-parser-to-rust.md

 And even when the "canonical library" exists, there's no guarantees that it will be well-maintained.
-[Chrono](https://github.com/chronotope/chrono) is the *de facto* date/time library in Rust, and just released version 0.4.3 like two weeks ago.
+[Chrono](https://github.com/chronotope/chrono) is the *de facto* date/time library in Rust, and just released version 0.4.4 like two days ago.
 Meanwhile, [chrono-tz](https://github.com/chronotope/chrono-tz) appears to be dead in the water even though [there are people happy to help maintain it](https://github.com/chronotope/chrono-tz/issues/19).
 I know relatively little about it, but it appears that most of the release process is automated; keeping that up to date should be a no-brainer.